trailofbits/cargo-unmaintained/README.md

 `cargo-unmaintained` is similar to [`cargo-audit`].
 However, rather than rely on users to find unmaintained packages and submit them to the [RustSec Advisory Database], `cargo-unmaintained` finds them automatically using a heuristic.

-`cargo-unmaintained` defines an unmaintained package X as one that satisfies the following two conditions:
+`cargo-unmaintained` defines an unmaintained package X as one that satisfies either 1 or 2 below:

+1. X's repository is archived (see [Notes] below).

+2. Both a and b below.

-1. X depends on a version of a package Y that is incompatible with the Y's latest version.
+   a.
+X depends on a version of a package Y that is incompatible with the Y's latest version.

-2. Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).
+   b.
+Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).

-As of 2023-10-23, the RustSec Advisory Database contains 87 active advisories for unmaintained packages.
-Using the above conditions, `cargo-unmaintained` automatically identifies 42 of them (just under half).
+As of 2023-11-09, the RustSec Advisory Database contains 87 active advisories for unmaintained packages.
+Using the above conditions, `cargo-unmaintained` automatically identifies 51 of them (more than half).
 These results can be reproduced by running the `rustsec_comparison` binary within this repository.

 Notes

+- To check whether packages' repositories have been archived, set the `GITHUB_TOKEN_PATH` environment variable to the path of a file containing a [personal access token].
+If unset, this check will be skipped.

+- The above conditions consider a "leaf" package (i.e., a package with no dependencies) unmaintained only if the package's repository has been archived.

-- The purpose of the second condition is to give package maintainers a chance to update their packages.
+- The purpose of condition 2(b) is to give package maintainers a chance to update their packages.
 That is, an incompatible upgrade to one of X's dependencies could require time-consuming changes to X. Without this check, `cargo-unmaintained` would produce many false positives.

-- The above conditions never consider a "leaf" package (i.e., a package with no dependencies) unmaintained.

-- Of the 45 packages in the RustSec Advisory Database _not_ identified by `cargo-unmaintained`, 6 do not build, 10 are leaves, and 4 were updated within the past 365 days.
-The remaining 25 were not identified for other reasons.
+- Of the 36 packages in the RustSec Advisory Database _not_ identified by `cargo-unmaintained`, 6 do not build, 9 are unarchived leaves, and 2 were updated within the past 365 days.
+The remaining 19 were not identified for other reasons.

 ## Usage